Gusto + Jirav Cash Flow Forecasting Series

 Products and services: List all the products and services you sell and their prices.
 If you have a high volume of products, like a retail store or restaurant, keep things simple by grouping the products into general buckets.
 For example, a restaurant could have dine-in, take-out, and catering revenue.

 Sales channels: Where do you sell your products?
 Online?
 In person?
 At events or trade shows?
 List out each sales channel.
+The Prep Sheet doesn’t have a place to list this information, but it’s still helpful to identify your sales channel because these will impact your forecast.

 Payment methods: When do your customers pay you for your products or services and what are your payment terms?
 For example, are customers required to make a 50% deposit for your services?
 Do they pay at the time of purchase?
 Do you have a retainer model?
 Or do you offer your customer payment terms, like 60 days to pay their invoices?